 -

-Ensures dual safety for both equipment and battery during testing.
+Ensures safety for both the test instrument and the battery under test during high-current pulse operation.

 -

-Power Battery R&D: Analyze the impact of different cathode and anode material systems on internal resistance.
+Power Battery R&D: Analyze the impact of different cathode and anode material systems on internal resistance at the cell level.

 -

-Production Quality Inspection: Quickly screen cells with abnormal internal resistance to improve consistency.
+Production Quality Inspection: Perform 100% DCIR screening to identify cells with abnormal internal resistance and improve pack-level consistency.

 -

-Energy Storage System Validation: Monitor internal resistance changes in large-scale energy storage batteries to prevent failures.
+Energy Storage System Validation: Monitor internal resistance changes in large-format storage batteries over cycling to detect aging trends before failures occur.

 -

-In simple terms, DCIR is like a “cardiovascular health check” for batteries:
+In practical terms, DCIR functions as a “cardiovascular health check” for batteries:

 -